Once Upon a Time in China Movies: Jet Li Films

 Cast: Jet Li, Yuen Biao, Jacky Cheung Hok-Yau, Rosamund Kwan, Kent Cheng Jak-Si

-Set in late 19th century Canton, this martial arts film depicts the stance taken by the legendary martial arts hero Wong Fei-Hung against foreign forces' plundering of China.
+Set in late 19th century Canton, this martial arts epic follows the legendary hero Wong Fei-Hung as he takes a stand against foreign forces threatening China.

 ActionDrama